-The Association has procedures in place to ensure that non-routine journal entries posted to the general ledger by the Office Manager are reviewed and approved by a member of the governing body.
+The Association has procedures in place to ensure that non-routine journal entries posted to the general ledger by the Bookkeeper are reviewed and approved by the governing body.

 6. Budget

 - a.
 Obtain the original fiscal year budget and all budget amendments made throughout the fiscal year and perform the following: - Verify, through a review of the minutes and correspondence, that the original budget and subsequent budget adjustments were approved by the local public body's governing body and DFA-LGD.